SpaceDandy15/atlas-higher_level_programming/python-inheritance/README.md

 File 4 a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.

 File 5 is an empty class BaseGeometry.

+file 6 a class BaseGeometry (based on 5-base_geometry.py).